tildeholmqvist/happyroom/README.md

 ### PEP8

 All Python was tested through the [CI Python Linter](https://pep8ci.herokuapp.com/) except for in the settings file where a few lines were too long.
-These were left as is since the importance of the settings being correct outweighed the issue of line length.
+These were left unfixed since the importance of the settings being correct outweighed the issue of line length.

 ![CI Python Validator - Settings](docs/readme_images/ci-python-linter.png)